 When water is hard, it can clog pipes, damage boilers, heat exchangers, and many other devices.
-Water softening can prevent these negative effects.
+Water softener system can prevent these negative effects.
 Hard water causes a higher risk of lime scale deposits in industrial, commercial and household water systems.

 Due to this lime scale build-up, pipes are blocked and the efficiency of hot boilers and tanks is reduced.
 This increases the cost of domestic water heating by about fifteen to twenty percent.

 Another negative effect of lime scale is that it has damaging effects on commercial machinery, such as laundry machines.
 Water softening using a water softener system expands the life-span of each machine.
 It also contributes to the improved working, and longer lifespan of solar heating systems, air conditioning units and many other water-reliant systems.

-Industrial water softeners are specific ion exchangers that are designed to remove ions which are positively charged.
+Industrial water softener system are specific ion exchangers that are designed to remove ions which are positively charged.

 Softeners mainly remove calcium (Ca2+) and magnesium (Mg2+) ions.
 Calcium and magnesium are often referred to as “hardness minerals”.
 Softeners are sometimes even applied to remove iron.

 The softening devices are able to remove up to five milligrams per liter (5 mg/L) of dissolved iron and can operate automatic, semi-automatic, or manual.
 Each type is rated on the amount of hardness it can remove before regeneration is necessary.
 Commercial water softeners collect hardness minerals within its conditioning tank and from time to time flushes them away to drain.